How to Protect Trees? A Reference for Understanding the status of protected trees

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What happens if I carry out work on a tree that is protected without permission?

-Can I contest to a TPO Or preservation or TPO?
+Can I appeal a TPO Or preservation or TPO?

-Can I take down a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion